debops/debops/docs/meta/community.rst

 client.
 Matrix provides us with notifications from GitHub about new issues and pull requests in the DebOps monorepo.

-The room is bridged to the FreeNode IRC channel, so both communities can talk to each other.
+The room is bridged to the Libera.Chat IRC channel, so both communities can talk to each other.

 .. __: https://matrix.org/